AshDevFr/latex-cookbook-template/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Whether it's bug reports, feature requests, or code contributions:
+Whether it's bug reports, feature requests, code contributions, or translations:

+### Code Contributions

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Translation Contributions

+We especially welcome translations for new languages!
+See [translations/README.md](translations/README.md) for detailed instructions on adding a new language translation.

 ## 📄 License